 Peripheral arterial disease (PAD) is an important manifestation of systemic atherosclerosis that is characterized by obstruction of the arteries in the lower limbs.
-Experimental and epidemiological studies suggested a key role for oxidative stress in initiation and progression of the atherosclerotic process.
+Experimental and epidemiological studies suggest a key role for oxidative stress in initiation and progression of the atherosclerotic process.
 The results of these studies provided a good basis for interventional trials with antioxidants, particularly with vitamin E, but the findings were conflicting.
-In this paper we review the observational and interventional studies with antioxidants, and ask whether vitamins supplementation should or should be not be recommended for PAD patients.
+In this paper we review the observational and interventional studies with antioxidants, and ask whether vitamin supplementation should be recommended for PAD patients.

 Keywords: peripheral arterial disease, oxidative stress, antioxidants, atherosclerosis